 Now you might be thinking, “Oh I’ll just mount my GoPro inside and that will work fine.”
 Yes your GoPro will work but for about the same price this dual camera Dash Cam from Vantrue N2 Pro is the bees knees!
 The Vantrue dash cam comes with infrared night vision, 24-hour motion detection parking mode, and loop recording that automatically recording when your start your ignition.
 This is a catch everything GoPro.

 Keeping you stuff safe and out of site from potential thieves or just mischievous kids while you’re at the movies is a smart idea because being a Jeep owner can bring haters too.
-I’ve seen several people make their own with some wood and fabric but for only $70 bucks Bestop has great Deck Lid option.
+I’ve seen several people make their own with some wood and fabric but for only $375 bucks Tuffy has great Deck Lid option or Bestop has a good for $70.

 Being a Jeep owner and a dog owner is a perfect match, the only problem comes when you want to got topless, but your best friend likes to jumps out of your moving Jeep.
 Of course you could get a cage or Safari Straps but if neither of those options are quite your style or you want a little more versatility try a Dog Harness.
 There are several options available but one I’ve heard mentioned a lot is the Kurgo Journey.
 With a v-neck design and a lifetime warranty its a good option to try.